Election: Dane County turnout lowest since 2015

 McDonell said the county hadn't received complaints about voters going to the wrong polling place after district boundaries were redrawn earlier this year.
 Nor were there claims of election fraud, which

-supporters of former President Donald Trump continue to aim, without evidence, at the 2020 presidential election results.
+supporters of former President Donald Trump continue to claim, without evidence, in the 2020 presidential election results.

-“I don’t know that this is an indicator of what we’ll see in the fall,” McDonnel said.
+“I don’t know that this is an indicator of what we’ll see in the fall,” McDonell said.

 Newcomer Laura Simkin will join the Madison School Board after winning her bid for Seat 3 in one of only two competitive races on the ballot in the city of Madison in Tuesday’s election.